 Opinion Hero – The platform allows you to earn money by taking part in customer surveys, testing new or existing products and through mystery shopping.

-MisterBandB – The first LGBTQ or gay-friendly accomodation finding app.
+MisterBandB – The first LGBTQ or gay-friendly accommodation finding app.
 Great to find gay-friendly hosts, travel tips and more.

-Homestay – Whether you are a tourist or a traveling student, Homestay will have the right option for you.
+Homestay – Whether you are a tourist or a travelling student, Homestay will have the right option for you.
 Benefit from long term rental discount rates with certain hosts.